MicrosoftDocs/visualstudio-docs/docs/modeling/integrating-models-by-using-visual-studio-modelbus.md

 [!INCLUDE[modeling_sdk_info](includes/modeling_sdk_info.md)]

 ## <a name="provide"></a> Providing Access to a DSL
  Before you can create ModelBus references to a model or its elements, you must define a ModelBusAdapter for the DSL.
-The easiest way to do this is to use the [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Model Bus Extension, which adds commands to the DSL Designer.
+The easiest way to do this is to use the Visual Studio Model Bus Extension, which adds commands to the DSL Designer.

 ### <a name="expose"></a> To expose a DSL Definition to Model Bus